ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ### Attestation Key Provisioning Processes

-Attestation key provisioning is the process that occurs in the factory or elsewhere in order to establishes signing key material on the device and the validation key material off the device.
+Attestation key provisioning is the process that occurs in the factory or elsewhere to establish signing key material on the device and the validation key material off the device.
 Sometimes this is procedure is referred to as personalization or customization.

 One way to provision key material is to first generate it external to the device and then copy the key onto the device.
-In this case, confidentiality protection of the generator, as well as for the path over which the key is provisioned by, is necessary.
+In this case, confidentiality protection of the generator, as well as for the path over which the key is provisioned, is necessary.
 The manufacturer needs to take care to protect corresponding key material with measures appropriate for its value.

 Confidentiality protection can be realized via physical provisioning facility security involving no encryption at all.
 For low-security use cases, this might be simply locking doors and limiting personnel that can enter the facility.
 For high-security use cases, this might involve a special area of the facility accessible only to select security-trained personnel.